AncientLeGrey/torquebox.rpm/README.md

 does exactly that.

 ### Configuration
-Any script in /etc/torquebox.d gets sourced.
+ - Any script in /etc/torquebox.d gets sourced.
 Put application level configuration like JENKINS_HOME in there.
+ - Jvm Opts and other jboss startup parameters are set in /etc/sysconfig/torquebox .
+ - /var/lib/torquebox/.torquebox gets sourced every time a torquebox group member logges in.

 ## Build